Caffeine during pregnancy – what are the risks?

 Miscarriage – studies have found that caffeine intakes of more than 200mg daily could increase the risk of miscarriage, this association was stronger among women without history of miscarriage.

 Decreasing iron absorption – Absorbing iron from food is vital for all of us, however as a pregnant women’s iron intakes are increased to 16mg a day, this is even more important.
 Iron is required for baby’s brain development, lean tissue development and building a healthy blood supply.
-Consumption of caffeinated drinks (tea, coffee) with food sources of iron can significantly decrease the absorption of iron.
+Consumption of caffeinated drinks (tea, coffee) with food sources of iron can significantly decrease the absorption of iron, therefore caffeine should be consumed away from any iron rich foods by having tea or coffee between meals as opposed to with a meal.

 Narrowing of blood vessels – Caffeine increases the release of substances that cause the blood vessels to narrow (vasoconstriction), narrowing the blood flow to the placenta and a reduced amount of oxygen reaching the foetus.